SonarSource/sonarcloud-github-action/README.md

 The Dockerfile and associated scripts and documentation in this project are released under the LGPLv3 License.

-Container images built with this project include third party materials.
+Container images built with this project include third-party materials.